16/05/2021 # Home

 Exercise is also an agonist for these very same molecular targets that are implicated in many of the physiological mechanisms through which exercise improves metabolic health(Powers & Howley,2018).
 The normal deterioration of physiological function with age can be reversed with regular endurance and strength training.
 The benefit of participation in a regular exercise program includes improved biomarkers such as higher HDL, lower LDL, Improved insulin sensitivity, higher VO2max, and lower blood pressure.
 However, training effects may take longer to realize.
 We believe even from a technical perspective; exercise is indeed medicine now only if exercise prescriptions were given more attention.

-One of our PA athlete Sandhya Dewangan is following our workout program at home 4 days in a week since past 2 years.
+One of our PA athlete Sandhya Dewangan is following our workout program at home 4 days a week for the past 3 years.
 She has replaced her medicines with these exercises to stay healthy and to get trained for daily life challenges.

 Maier, J. M. (2018).
 Exercise is medicine?
 A critical examination of the promotion of exercise for mental healthcare.
 University of Maryland, 10–27.
 Available from ProQuest Dissertations & Theses Global.